benkarstad/pathMinder/README.md

 it is designed with modularity and extensibility in mind.

 PathMinder is currently in Alpha development and is by no means complete;
-There are no guaranties that any existing source code or API's will remain unchanged.
+There are no guaranties that any existing source code or APIs will remain unchanged.
 Feel free to give the source a dive and contribute.

 ---